Do You Know My Name?

 Sometimes a day can change everything.

-On the last day of June 2016 my world was disrupted by what I have come to term ‘the dangerous image’.
-As I casually scrolled throgh my Facebook newsfeed, a stark military photograph of a child’s bedroom confronted me; the bedsheets and floor soaked in the recent blood of its 13-year-old occupant, Hallel Yaffa Ariel.
-As she had lain sleeping a 17-year-old Palestinian terrorist had climbed in her window and murdered her.
+On the last day of June 2016, my world was disrupted by what I have come to term ‘the dangerous image’.
+As I casually scrolled through my Facebook newsfeed, a stark military photograph of a child’s bedroom confronted me; the bedsheets and floor were soaked in the recent blood of its 13-year-old occupant, Hallel Yaffa Ariel.
+As she had lain sleeping, a 17-year-old Palestinian terrorist had climbed in her window and murdered her.
 The motive?.
 She was Jewish.

 Hallel Ariel © Rina Ariel

-In the days that followed I could not shake what I had seen from my thoughts.
+In the days that followed, I could not shake what I had seen from my thoughts.
 I had recently uncovered my family history, discovering multiple members of my family had perished during the Holocaust.
-Now, today, this evil had been perpetrated in my generation, on our watch.
+Today, this evil has been perpetrated in my generation, and it is on our watch.

 Thank you for taking the time to learn their names.